Four Corners Jazz

 Ken has performed for many clubs, restaurants and private events, as well as larger events such as the San Jose Jazz Festival.
 He has studied both classical and jazz music.
 Photo credit Frazer Bradshaw

 "I'm Michael Bee AKA Mikel Bee and I formed The Four Corners Jazz Ensemble during the pandemic.
 Our first venue was outside Alice's Restaurant, named for Arlo Guthrie's '60s story song (or was it the other way around?)
-Four of the current members of the sextet - Bert Keely, Tim Price, Tio Pabon & yours truly - were on that gig, along with bassist George Alfs & guitarist Geoffrey Stich, a partner I've worked with on and off with for over 30 years.
+Two of the current members of the quintet - Bert Keely & yours truly - were on that gig, along with bassist George Alfs & guitarist Geoffrey Stich, a partner I've worked with on and off with for over 30 years.
 Whether it was the rush of finally getting a gig after being locked down, or the elation of an audience that requested everything from All Blues to All Right Now, we had such a blast that I wanted to brand this band.
 Since Alice's is at the intersection of Highway 84 & Skyline Boulevard, referred to by locals as "Four Corners", I announced this new group as "The Four Corners Jazz Ensemble" and we've been busy ever since.
-With bassist Stephanie Lee and pianist Ken Chou, we have some of the best musicians & humans on the current and very vibrant Bay Area music scene.
+With brass legend John Capobianco, bassist Stephanie Lee and pianist Ken Chou, we have some of the best musicians & humans on the current and very vibrant Bay Area music scene.

 My personal history as a musician began when I first picked up a set of drumsticks in 5th grade and made my performing debut with The Surfaris classic 60's hit "Wipe Out" at the 6th grade talent show.
 Guitarist on that show was Tom Marasco who several years later would be the bassist in my first working & gigging band....Mandrake....in Santa Maria, CA where I grew up.
 For 3 of the 4 years in high school I managed an actively gigging band playing mostly top 40 hits.
 Upon graduation from High School in June 1975 I headed north to the Bay Area to chase an undergraduate degree and "The San Francisco Sound".
 I have been playing regularly in the SF Bay Area ever since.
 When my wife Pauline and I were blessed with 2 wonderful children, Jason & Sara, I focused on breadwinning as owner of a Residential Landscape Design/Build Company, which became part-time as I eventually found my way back as "Leader" of several working groups.
 I have been extremely blessed, privileged and humbled over the years to have met, jammed and worked with some the best recognized and unrecognizable named musicians, both nationally and internationally, I have continued to find my greatest joy in music performance by bringing together instrumentalists of many styles and genres of music, together on stage or in studio, in some cases players that have never even met before and we are still able to share the gift of music, bringing you joy and the love of what we do!"

-The Four Corners Jazz Ensemble frequently features guests from the bay area jazz scene, past features have included percussionist Tom Bartolero, trombonist Kevin Porter, saxophonist Will Berg, pianists Nate Lisbin, Eugene Pliner, and Leo York; vocalist Kay Kostopoulos, bassist Charlie Channel, trumpeter John Capobianco, and cornetist Lewis Kaiser.
+The Four Corners Jazz Ensemble frequently features guests from the bay area jazz scene, past features have included multi-instrumentalist Tim Price, percussionists Tio Pabon and Tom Bartolero, trombonist Kevin Porter, saxophonist Will Berg, pianists Nate Lisbin, Eugene Pliner, and Leo York; vocalist Kay Kostopoulos, bassist Charlie Channel, and cornetist Lewis Kaiser.

 Check us out "In residence" at Max's Restaurant in Burlingame (1250 Old Bayshore Highway right off the 101) every Wed evening from 6-9 pm.
 Max's offers a very comfortable setting for hanging out, eating a delicious meal with your favorite beverage and your significant other or your gang, with a cool bar and very attentive staff.
 Come see us soon and share the love - and when you do stop in Bee sure to come up to the band stand to say "Hey"!